 In most other parts of the body, it is very important to distinguish between benign (non-cancerous) and malignant (cancerous) tumors.
 Benign tumors do not grow into nearby tissues or spread to distant areas, so in other parts of the body they are almost never life-threatening.
 One of the main reasons malignant tumors are so dangerous is because they can spread throughout the body.

 Malignant and Benign Tumors Cause Problems in the Brain & Spinal Cord

 Although brain tumors rarely spread to other parts of the body, most of them can spread through the brain tissue.
 Even so-called benign tumors can, as they grow, press on and destroy normal brain tissue, causing damage that is often disabling and sometimes fatal.
 For this reason, doctors usually speak of “brain tumors” rather than “brain cancers.”
 The main concerns with brain and spinal cord tumors are how readily they spread through the rest of the brain or spinal cord and whether they can be removed and not come back.

 Brain and spinal cord tumors tend to be different in adults and children.
 They often form in different areas, develop from different cell types, and may have a different outlook and treatment.

-In addition to stereotactic radiosurgery and intensity modulated radiation therapy for various brain cancers, Precision Cancer Care also offers Optune therapy, a new treatment modality for the management of glioblastoma.
+In addition to stereotactic radiosurgery and intensity-modulated radiation therapy for various brain cancers, Precision Cancer Care also offers Optune therapy, a new treatment for the management of glioblastoma.
 Precision Cancer Care has been offering TTF (Tumor Treating Fields) therapy, which has been shown to increase glioblastoma survival rates beyond five years.